Vlad8947/dinsqa/README.md

 # dinsqa

 This is a test application for "Phone Book" web-service.
-After work will be done, will creates directory "reports" in which will be report file "user_test.html".
+After work will be done, the "reports" directory will be created, which will be contain the "user_test.html" report file.

 There will also be a "testng" directory with its report files.